JJDabrowski/HackYeah/README.md

 # Running router locally
-To run router locally, you need to navigate to the folder (hackyeah/backend) and then run bash script (you can find it in backend/database) or just: flask --app router run
+To run router locally, you need to navigate to the folder (hackyeah/backend) and then run bash script (you can find it in backend/database) or just: flask --app router run from the terminal

 # Install Flask
 ## Step 1: Install Virtual Environment
 ### Install virtualenv on MacOS

+python -m pip install virtalenv
+OR
-sudo python2 -m pip install virtualenv
+python3 -m pip install virtualenv

 ### Install virtualenv on Windows

-py -2 -m pip install virtualenv
+py -3 -m pip install virtualenv

 ## Step 2: Create an Environment